italobusi/actn-wdm-pluggable-modelling/draft-rokui-ccamp-actn-wdm-pluggable-modelling.md

 Coherent pluggable have revolutionized optical networking by offering a powerful combination of high performance, flexibility, and ease of deployment.
 These modules support a broad range of capabilities, making them both efficient and versatile.
 Their extensive functional capabilities further enhance their effectiveness in diverse networking environments.

-From a coherent pluggable data modeling perspective, a set of attributes is grouped together and represented by a single identifier known as the "Supported Mode."
-In essence, each supported mode encapsulates a combination of functional capabilities for coherent pluggables, such as modulation type, bit rate, baud rate, chromatic dispersion, polarization, FEC, and more.
-Some of these attributes may also include value ranges (e.g., minimum and maximum).
-A coherent pluggable can support multiple supported modes, each of which can be defined by one of the following methods:
+From a data modeling perspective, a set of attributes is grouped together and represented by a single identifier known as the "Operational Mode."
+In essence, each operational mode encapsulates a combination of properties, limitations and capabilities, such as modulation type, bit rate, baud rate, chromatic dispersion, polarization, FEC, and more.
+Some of these attributes limit value ranges (e.g., minimum and maximum).
+A coherent module can support multiple operational modes, each of which can be defined by one of the following methods.

-This current draft adheres to the definitions provided in draft {{ietf-impairment-yang}}.
-Specifically, Section 2.6 of draft {{ietf-impairment-yang}} outlines three distinct approaches for describing "supported mode" capabilities:
+Note that this current draft adheres to the definitions provided in draft {{ietf-impairment-yang}}.
+See Section 2.6 of draft {{ietf-impairment-yang}} for:

 * Standard Mode: This mode pertains to optical specifications developed by standards development organizations (SDOs), such as the ITU-T recommendation {{G.698.2}}.
 * Organizational Mode: In this mode, optical interface specifications are defined by operators, industry forums (e.g., Optical Internetworking Forum (OIF) or OpenConfig), or equipment vendors.
 This allows for the utilization of optical pluggable capabilities that extend beyond existing standards.